xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 ### Inheritance

-A traditional object oriented approach here would dictate that we should abstract over the behaviors of each type of object.
+A traditional object oriented approach here would dictate that we should abstract over the behaviors for each object type.
 Inheritance is one such solution to share implementation across multiple types of objects, though it would be difficult to implement in practice here, because certain object types share some behaviors in a nonhierarchical manner.
 For example, player, enemy, and wall share collision, position, and renderable; and player and enemy share velocity and health.
-However, player, enemy, and trap share position, health and renderable as well.
+However, player, enemy, and trap share position, health, and renderable as well.
 There is no object type hierarchy here where supertypes may have behavior that is shared only by subtypes.
 Thus inheritance is a poor solution for this problem.